- What do I need to do before registering with DRS?

 Informational CHECKLIST to aide you in creating your business entity.

 - Identify the licenses you may need to start your business.
-Visit the Connecticut Licensing Information Center, a program of the Connecticut Economic Resource Center at 1-800-392-2122.
+Visit the CT's Business Response Center, a program of the Connecticut Economic Resource Center at 1-800-392-2122.

 - Federal Employer Identification Number (FEIN), if applicable this is issued by the Internal Revenue Service (IRS) - Find out if you need one

-- Check the availability of the desired business entity name with the Connecticut Secretary of the State' Office (SOS)
+- Check the availability of the desired business entity name with the Connecticut Secretary of the State' Office (SOTS)

-- If purchasing a business BEFORE you buy it be sure to obtain a Certificate of Tax Clearance, otherwise you may be liable for any tax obligations from the previous owner.
+- If purchasing a business BEFORE you buy it be sure to obtain a Tax Clearance Certicate, otherwise you may be liable for any tax obligations from the previous owner.

 Choosing a type of Business Entity for your business (not a complete list)

 - Sole Proprietorship - owned and operated by one individual.